Andrea-Caminiti/Aerial-Diffusion-Reimplementation/README.md

 # Aerial Diffusion Reimplementation
  Repository to store the code for the Aerial Diffusion Reimplementation.
-Final project of the Computer Vision class at Sapienza Università di Roma for the Artificial Intelligence and Robotics course accademic year 2023/2024
+Final project of the Computer Vision class at Sapienza Università di Roma for the Artificial Intelligence and Robotics course accademic year 2023/2024.
+Aim of the project is to re-implement the 'Aerial Diffusion: Text Guided Ground-to-Aerial View Translation from a Single Image using Diffusion Model' paper found at the link: https://arxiv.org/pdf/2303.11444.